Entanglement-symmetries of covariant channels: Frobenius algebras and f.d. - -algebras

 By Proposition~\ref{prop:frobtocstar}, this is a finite-dimensional $C^*$-algebra with involution~\eqref{eq:frobinvol} and faithful trace $u^{\dagger}$.
-We will now show that there is a trace-preserving $*$-isomorphism between this $C^*$-algebra and the algebra $B(H)$ equipped with the \emph{special trace} $d \Tr: B(H) \to \mathbb{C}$, where $\Tr$ is the matrix trace.
+We will now show that there is a trace-preserving $*$-isomorphism between this f.d. $C^*$-algebra and the algebra $B(H)$ equipped with the \emph{separable trace} $d \Tr: B(H) \to \mathbb{C}$, where $\Tr$ is the matrix trace.

-We claim that the following linear map is the $*$-isomorphism:
+We claim that the following linear map is a $*$-isomorphism:

-Multiplicativity is seen as follows: \begin{calign} \sqrt{d} ~~=~~ \sqrt{d} \end{calign} That the unit is preserved is clear from the definition.
-To see that the involution is preserved: \begin{calign} \sqrt{d} ~~=~~ \sqrt{d} \end{calign} To see that it is an injection, observe that any element of $B(H)$ can be recovered from its image: \begin{calign} \sqrt{d} ~~=~~ \sqrt{d} \end{calign} To see that it is a surjection, observe that any element of $H \otimes H$ can be written as $\sum_{ij} \lambda_{ij} \ket{i} \otimes \ket{j}$.
+Multiplicativity is seen as follows: \begin{calign}\nonumber \sqrt{d}~~ ~~=~~ \sqrt{d}~~ \end{calign} That the unit is preserved is clear from the definition.
+To see that the involution is preserved: \begin{calign}\nonumber \sqrt{d}~~ ~~=~~ \sqrt{d}~~ \end{calign} To see that it is an injection, observe that any element of $B(H)$ can be recovered from its image: \begin{calign}\nonumber \sqrt{d}~~ ~~=~~ \sqrt{d}~~ \end{calign} To see that it is a surjection, observe that any element of $H \otimes H$ can be written as $\sum_{ij} \lambda_{ij} \ket{i} \otimes \ket{j}$.
 This is the image of the element $\frac{1}{\sqrt{d}}\sum_{ij}\lambda_{ij} \ket{i}\bra{j}$ of $B(H)$.
-To see that the trace is preserved: \begin{calign} d ~~=~~ d \Tr(X) \end{calign} We now consider the representation of the maximally entangled state of $H \otimes H$.
-Let us consider the $C^*$-algebra $B(H \otimes H)$ with the special trace, defined as above as a Frobenius algebra on $(H \otimes H) \otimes (H \otimes H)$.
+To see that the trace is preserved: \begin{calign}\nonumber d~~ ~~=~~ d \Tr(X) \end{calign} We now consider the representation of the maximally entangled state of $H \otimes H$.
+Let us consider the f.d. $C^*$-algebra $B(H \otimes H)$ with the separable trace, defined as above as a Frobenius algebra on $(H \otimes H) \otimes (H \otimes H)$.
 Since the maximally entangled state of $H \otimes H$ is just a normalised version of the cup of the self-duality of $H$, the maximally entangled state of $B(H \otimes H)$ has the following form as an element of the Frobenius algebra:

 Using the canonical unitary $*$-isomorphism $B(H \otimes H) \cong B(H) \otimes B(H)$, we obtain the following expression for the maximally entangled state as an element of the Frobenius algebra $B(H) \otimes B(H)$: